 - Proper watering: If you live in a dry climate, be sure to water your front yard landscaping as needed.

-- Weeding: this goes without saying, but some people forget.
-Make sure to pull weeds from your garden and landscaping regularly before they take over.
+- Weeding: This goes without saying, but some people forget.
+Make sure to pull weeds from your garden and flower bed regularly before they take over.

 - Winterizing: Wrap trees in burlap, add nutrients to the soil, winterize your lawn, and cover any plants you don’t want to die in the coming season.

-It can be simplistic and eye-catching at the same time and you can also use rocks, sand and other materials to make your front yard look unique and to allow it to complement the rest of your property perfectly.
+Front yard landscaping ideas can be simplistic and eye-catching at the same time.
+You can also use rocks, sand and other materials to make your front yard look unique and to allow it to complement the rest of your property perfectly.
+The right yard landscaping ideas can breathe new life into a sad-looking property.